insolventgenius/MatchmakeWithExpTrees/README.md

 <!-- markdownlint-disable-next-line --><div align="center">
  ## Stephen's Matchmaking Server

 I have created a program inspired by a matchmaking server.
-This is an implimentation of [elo ranking](https://en.wikipedia.org/wiki/Elo_rating_system) using LINQ and
+This is an implementation of [elo ranking](https://en.wikipedia.org/wiki/Elo_rating_system) using LINQ and
 [Expression Trees](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/expression-trees/) in C#.
 </div>